 A general security plan shall be provided.
 The plan must sufficiently demonstrate enhanced security measures in excess of the minimum requirements set forth in State regulations.
 The enhanced security measures include, but are not limited to, steel security doors, improved video surveillance system capability, advanced alarm systems, improved fire safety systems, natural disaster security, packaging of dispensed products, procedures for waste removal, and other measures, such as the use of hurricane impact windows.
 If the facility is located below the base flood elevation plus City of Miami Beach Freeboard, the plan should incorporate flood proofing measures to ensure the continued functioning of security devices in the event of a natural disaster and sea level rise.
-The plan must be reviewed and approved by the City of Miami

-Beach Police Department before it can be considered by the Planning Board.
+The plan must be reviewed and approved by the City of Miami Beach Police Department before it can be considered by the Planning staff-Beard.
 Both uses should protect its window and have an alarm system and strong locks on the doors; to harden the establishment by doing things that make it less attractive to the potential criminal.
 There should be physical barrier to protect the pharmacist or medical marijuana treatment center employee from the general public and ensure that the narcotics or medical cannabis is not accessible to a person under the influence of opioids or other narcotics.
 A glass barrier wall shall be installed around the area holding the prescription pharmaceuticals or the medical cannabis and the general public.

 - (a) A business plan shall be provided.
 The plan is to demonstrate the applicant's ability to successfully operate in a highly regulated industry over an extended period of time.
-The plan may include, but is not limited to the following: scope of work for the planning and development; scope of work for capital improvements; an estimate of first-year revenues; an estimate of first-year operating expenses and evidence that the applicant will have the resources necessary to pay for those expenses; and a description of the applicant's history of compliance in a highly regulated industry. - (b) An operating plan shall be provided.
+The plan may include, but is not limited to the following: scope of work for the planning and development; scope of work for capital improvements; an estimate of first-year revenues; an estimate of first-year operating expenses and evidence that the applicant will have the resources necessary to pay for those expenses; and a description of the applicant's history of compliance in a highly regulated industry.
+The plan must be reviewed and approved by the City of Miami Beach Police Department before it can be considered by planning staff. - (b) An operating plan shall be provided.
 The operating plan is to enumerate the specific means through which the applicant intends to achieve the business goals and comply with the city and state regulatory requirements.
-The operating plans may include, but is not limited to the following: staffing schedules to ensure adequate coverage and experience during all business hours; employee training programs for security, product knowledge and safety; proactive consumer education and community outreach practices; an operations manual demonstrating compliance with state and city retail marijuana laws or pharmaceutical drug laws, as applicable; and disposal of waste. - (c) An odor management plan shall be provided.
+The operating plans may include, but is not limited to the following: staffing schedules to ensure adequate coverage and experience during all business hours; employee training programs for security, product knowledge and safety; proactive consumer education and community outreach practices; an operations manual demonstrating compliance with state and city retail marijuana laws or pharmaceutical drug laws, as applicable; and disposal of waste.
+The plan must be reviewed and approved by the City of Miami Beach Police Department before it can be considered by planning staff. - (c) An odor management plan shall be provided.
 It shall be required that the odor of marijuana must not be perceptible at the exterior of the building or at any adjoining use of the property.
 Facilities shall adopt best management practices with regard to implementing state-of-the-art technologies in mitigating odor, such as air scrubbers, charcoal filtration systems, and sealed walls.
 The plan must include maintenance of systems, including preventing the buildup of mold.

 Sec.
 142-1505.
-Penalties.
-Enforcement and Appeals.
+Penalties, Enforcement and Appeals.